View Namati’s brochure.

 Empowered citizens, responsive governments.

 Namati is a Sanskrit word with two meanings: “to bow” and “to shape something into a curve.”
-The first meaning is about reverence.
-The second meaning evokes the idea of transformation, as in this prophesy from Martin Luther King Jr.: “the arc of the moral universe is long, but it bends towards justice.”
-We hope to be guided by both these principles.
+We hope to be guided by these principles of reverence and transformation.
+In the words of Martin Luther King Jr.: “the arc of the moral universe is long, but it bends towards justice.”

 Namati is grateful for generous support from institutions and private individuals, including among others UKAid from the Department of International Development; AusAid, the Australian Government’s Overseas Aid Program; UNDP, the United Nations Development Program; and OSF, the Open Society Foundations.